run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/project-management/simple-agile-management/simple-agile-management.md

     bigger than 24hs from the current date/time;

     -   Total: sum of the **Sprints** inside the Workspace.

 !!!
 Abstract "ATTENTION"

+    The workspace administrator can change the project manager (administrator permission) in each sprint.
+If the user is not the administrator of the workspace, it is not possible to give the administrator permission to another user.

+!!!
+Abstract "ATTENTION"

     To move a **workspace** by changing its ordering, click and drag it to the desired